umby24/Rubybot/README.md

 Tested verisons of Ruby are 1.9.3 +

 This is just a base installation, no plugins.
-You can find a few examples for plugins in my other github projects, and I will provide documentation on writing your own here (Eventually).
+You can find a few examples for plugins in my other github projects, and I will provide documentation on writing your own here.

 ## Configuration